European shares touch 7-year high after strong U.S. jobs data

 * Alcatel-Lucent rises after promising return to profit

-* Switzerland's Sunrise up 11.8 pct in market debut (Updates with closing prices)
+* Switzerland's Sunrise up 7.4 pct in market debut (Recasts, updates prices)

 By Alistair Smout and Blaise Robinson